Poju010/KULTRA-MEGA-STORES-INVESTORY/README.md

 By answering these questions, the project aims to provide actionable recommendations for improving sales strategies, optimizing shipping logistics, and enhancing customer relationships for KMS.

+## Technologies Used
+This project primarily leverages the following technologies for data analysis and management:
+- SQL (Structured Query Language): The core language used for data extraction, transformation, and analysis.
+- SQL Server: The relational database management system (RDBMS) used to store and query the datasets.
+- SQL Server Management Studio (SSMS): The integrated environment used for managing SQL Server databases, writing queries, and facilitating data import.

 ## Analysis and Key Findings
 **Case Scenario I**
 ```